rodrigorincon/example-active-storage/README.md

   bucket: MY-BUCKET-NAME-PROD
 ```

-Third step: create an .env and .env.sample files with your environment variables, that changes between development, staging and production.
+#### Third step: create an .env and .env.sample files

+We need to create a .env and .env.sample files with your environment variables, that changes between development, staging and production.
 Here we'll add the sensitive values that can't be hardcoded.
 To create that files, run `touch .env` and `touch .env.sample`.
 In both files write something like it

 ```
 AWS_ACCESS_KEY_ID=